COVID-19 Safety Guidelines for Bars and Pubs

 - What are the best practices for cleaning and disinfecting bar and restaurant equipment and facilities to stop the spread of COVID-19?

-With these questions in mind, AIHA has created this “Reopening: Guidance for The Bar Industry” guide to offer practical advice for how to reopen bars and pubs during COVID-19 safely.
+With these questions in mind, AIHA has created this “Back to Work Safely Guidance for the Bar Industry Guidance Document, 2nd edition” guide to offer practical advice for how to reopen bars and pubs during COVID-19 safely.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health and government organizations.

 These reopening guidelines share actionable steps and recommendations to protect bar staff patrons, including information on the following key areas: